PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Ablations

 \subsection{Comparison at 20 steps}

 To highlight the inference efficiency of our method, we conduct a direct comparison where all models are restricted to just 20 sampling steps, a regime where PRISMA excels.
 While the optimal performance for FunDPS and DiffusionPDE is achieved at much higher step counts (200--500 and 2000 steps, respectively), this analysis serves as a stress test to evaluate per-step convergence speed.
-As shown in Table~\ref{tab:noisy_20_steps}, \ourmethod consistently achieves low error rates across all tasks in the noisy setting.
+As shown in Table~\ref{tab:abla_20steps_combined}, \ourmethod consistently achieves low error rates across all tasks in both the noisy \& full observation settings.
 In contrast, the baseline models produce significantly higher errors, with FunDPS often failing to converge entirely.
-We see a similar trend for the full observation case in Table \ref{tab:abla_20steps_full}.
-This demonstrates that PRISMA's architectural guidance enables a much more rapid convergence to accurate, physically consistent solutions.